Black Lives Matter march organiser splurged £30k in donations on taxis and takeaways

 With no other regular income or wage coming into the account, she made 2,512 payments, including amounts on an iPhone, iMac, hair and beauty treatments, clothing stores, Amazon purchases, food takeaways and more than £5,800 on Uber, said Mr Haggerty.

-She later confessed to a friend in a WhatsApp message that she had done “something horrendous”, adding “my brain spent it [the money], I couldn’t not tell on what, where or why- I don’t know what I spent the money on”.
+She later confessed to a friend in a WhatsApp message that she had done “something horrendous”, adding “my brain spent it [the money].
+I couldn’t tell on what, where or why.”.

-But the game was up when bosses at the organisation gave her an ultimatum to transfer the cash in May 2021, which she responded to in an email saying she had spent it, said Mr Haggerty.
+Bosses at the organisation finally sent her an ultimatum to transfer the cash in June 2021.
+She responded in an email saying she had spent it, said Mr Haggerty.

-The email read “I am so sorry, I am still trying to explain my actions to myself”, said Mr Haggerty.
+The email read: “I am so sorry, I am still trying to understand my actions as well,” said Mr Haggerty.

-The loss in funds for the company resulted in the cancellation of a planned educational trip to Africa and the eventual closure of the group.
+The loss in funds resulted in the cancellation of a planned educational trip to Africa and the eventual closure of the organisation.

 Judge Michael Longman said: “You did not set out to defraud anyone, but you took the opportunity when you had control of the company’s money to spend it on your own expenses.”

-The case brings to a close two years of turmoil for the leaders of Changing Your Mindset who believed they had struck lucky when money poured into the fundraiser.
+The case brings to a close two years of turmoil for the leaders of Changing Your Mindset, who had high hopes for the good work they were going to be able to do with their windfall.

 And when bosses saw the amount raised surge, plans were put in motion to provide an educational visit to Ghana.
 The young people to go were chosen and asked to start preparing for the once-in-a-lifetime trip.

-A charity spokesperson told The Independent said: “We were led on a journey of deceit which was full of lies and left us having to clear our own names and stop the group sessions.”
+A charity spokesperson told The Independent: “We were led on a journey of deceit which was full of lies and left us having to clear our own names and stop the group sessions.”

 Mr Tom Edwards, defending, said Saleem had spent the money “carelessly, foolishly and unwisely rather than deliberately intending to steal”.